-Scientific reviewed articles should not exceed 6 printed pages (=12 typewritten A4 pages with double spacing including figures and tables).
-Additional pages will be charged to the author(s) at Euro 100 per printed page.
-Scientific reviewed articles will be sent to two referees for scientific approval.
-Papers submitted for publication as scientific reviewed articles are received with the understanding that the work has not been published before, and is not considered for publication elsewhere and has been read and approved by all authors.
-Animal experimental methods reported in SCIENTIFUR should meet ethical standards of animal treatment.
+Scientific articles Papers submitted for publication as scientific articles are received with the understanding that the work has not been published before, and is not considered for publication elsewhere and has been read and approved by all authors.
+In regard to forwarded articles the author(s) alone is (are) responsible for the scientific content of the article.
+Experimental methods used and reported in SCIENTIFUR shall meet ethical standards of animal treatment.

 Title, which should be concise and informative, but as short as possible, and contain the main key words.

 Authors name(s) as well as name(s) and address(es) of the institutions to which the work is attributed.
-E-mail address of the corresponding author should preferably be included.
+E-mail address of the corresponding author should be given.

 Keywords in alphabetic order if not included in the title.

 Text.
 The text should normally be divided into: Introduction, Material and Methods, Results, Discussion, Acknowledgements and References and follow the internationally accepted rules.
 Double documentation in both figures and tables will not be accepted.

 Illustrations.
 All graphs, photos and pictures are considered as figures.
 All drawings have to be professionally drafted (photocopies are not an acceptable standard).
 The illustrations should be JPG-, GIF- or TIF-files.
 Any halftones must exhibit high contrast and text and other details must be large enough to retain the readability even after reduction of figure size to single column (width 80 mm).
 The width of 170 mm can also be accepted.
 Colour illustrations can be included in SCIENTIFUR.